 - 1/2 cup pecans, chopped

 - 1/2 cup fresh flat-leaf parsley, chopped

-- 3 Tbsp fresh sage, finely chopped and divided
+- 3 Tbsp fresh sage, finely chopped

 - 1 Tbsp fresh rosemary, finely chopped

 - 4 Tbsp unsalted butter

 - 2 cups chicken stock/broth

 - drizzle of oil, or bacon grease, for cooking the sausage (optional)